 With a brave heart, let’s take a look at the most common instructional errors that we all make.
 Let’s start to clean up these warts and then, in the Part II of this post, we’ll look at The Easiest Ways to Immediately Improve Your Communication.

-Here are the most common verbal cueing mistakes that we all make from time-to-time:
+Here are the most common mistakes that we all make from time-to-time while giving verbal cues for yoga poses:

 Not Speaking Loudly Enough